MayLau-CbL/flutter_horizontal_data_table/README.md

       2. WaterDropHeader
       3. CustomHeader
       4. BezierHeader
+      5. PlaceholderHeader

     Basically single level header with a certain height while refreshing.
 For the on-top header is currently not supported.
     Since refreshIndicator is a Widget type field, you may customize yourself on the header, but you must set the height of the header.
 The detail usage you may reference to the [pull-to-refresh](https://pub.dev/packages/pull_to_refresh) package.
+2. fixedSidePlaceHolderRefreshIndicator is the fixed column side part refresh indicator.
+This aims to synchronize the action on both side.
+Prefer using PlaceholderHeader.
-2. refreshIndicatorHeight is the height of the refreshIndicator.
+3. refreshIndicatorHeight is the height of the refreshIndicator.
 Default is set to 60.
-3. onRefresh is the callback from the refresh action.
+4. onRefresh is the callback from the refresh action.
-4. loadIndicator is the header widget when pull to load.
+5. loadIndicator is the header widget when pull to load.
     Supported refreshIndicator:
       1. ClassicFooter
       2. CustomFooter
+      3. PlaceholderFooter
+6. fixedSidePlaceHolderLoadIndicator is the fixed column side part load indicator.
+This aims to synchronize the action on both side.
+Prefer using PlaceholderFooter.
-5. onLoad is the callback from the load action.
+7. onLoad is the callback from the load action.
-6. htdRefreshController is the wrapper controller for returning the refresh or load result.
+8. htdRefreshController is the wrapper controller for returning the refresh or load result.
     This is the example on how to use onRefresh and htdRefreshController.
     ```
     void _onRefresh() async {